SpenceKonde/megaTinyCore/README.md

 ### EESAVE configuration option
 The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
 If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
 If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
 You must do Burn Bootloader to apply this setting.
+**WARNING** In megaTinyCore 1.0.6 and earlier, this setting is backwards - setting it to retained will not retain, and vise versa.
+This will be corrected in the next release

 ### BOD configuration options
 These parts support many BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses the least power, Active uses the most, and Sampled is in the middle.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting.